 Employers cannot change the working hours of employees without their consent as this would constitute a breach of contract.
 They would however be able to discuss the options with their employees to enable them to take time to watch the matches.
 Changes can be implemented with the agreement of both parties.

-What can employers do if their employees are taking a noticeably larger amount of sick leave?
+What can employers do if their employees are taking sick leave during match games?

 What should employers do if a large number of people ask for time off at the last minute?

-There is no legal obligation for employers to accommodate last minute requests for time off, especially if there is a policy in place for notice to be given to book time off.
+There is no legal obligation for employers to accommodate last-minute requests for time off, especially if there is a policy in place for notice to be given to book any time off.